rtm223/RTMSDF/Docs/Generation/Bitmaps.md

 Bitmap SDFs can either be **Single Channel** or **Separate Channel** formats

 ### Single Channel
 **Single Channel** SDFs are a greyscale texture holding 1 SDF.
-This is likely to be the most common kind of SDF you generate and will be the default if you import an single channel source file.
+This is likely to be the most common kind of SDF you generate and will be the only option if you import an single channel source file

+When importing a single channel SDF from a multichannel Source file, you can select which channel from the source will be used for the SDF

 > NOTE: Unreal Engine currently treats all .psd as RGBA, even if they are in Greyscale mode.
 For now, the plugin assumes a PSD should be treated as single channel.
 If this is not the intent, you can change the SDF `Format` setting and reimport.
 Future reimports will respect that choice